binhollc/MissionControlTowerSDK/docs/README.md

 **Supernova Host Adapter**

-- **list_devices**: Lists connected USB devices, displaying details such as the product name, type, port, and manufacturer.
-This example highlights the capability to query and process information about connected devices using the CommandDispatcher framework.
 - **supernova_101**: Demonstrates fetching USB strings like `MANUFACTURER`, `PRODUCT_NAME`, etc., from a BinhoSupernova host adapter.
 - **supernova_i2C**: Showcases I2C operations using the BinhoSupernova host adapter.
 - **supernova_i2c_benchmark**: Performs benchmarking of I2C communication with the BinhoSupernova host adapter.
 It measures and displays the average round-trip time for a series of I2C write operations, offering insight into the performance and efficiency of I2C communications.